techgnosis/tanzu-gitops/README.md

 1. In your dashboard at the top right where it says "Show Events" change it to "From Dashboard Settings".
 This will cause your events query to be the source of events for all charts in your dashboard.

-## Quirks I have observed
-* Kubeapps only seems to behave if it is installed in the `default` namespace.
-Otherwise it doesn't recognize App Respositories when you try to install anything in a different namespace than `default`.

 ## Potentially helpful Prometheus queries
 I'll switch to Grafana eventually but I need to get a better grasp of the metrics
 * `rate(node_network_receive_bytes_total{device="eth0"}[1m])`